 Faith is best formed when we're together.

-Join us on the back patio (unless weather forces us indoors to the sanctuary) for a time of thoughtful teaching, engaging music, and prayer.
+Join us on the back patio (unless weather forces us indoors) for a time of thoughtful teaching, engaging music, and prayer.

 One part traditional, one part informal, all ages will find something meaningful in worship as we encounter the living God.